NCI-HTAN-Jamborees/Improving-cell-segmentation-for-spatial-omics/README.md

 ## Code Description
-1. Segmentation_comparison.ipynb : This notebook is comparing segmentation performed by SAM when given prompts from Mesmer, StarDist and Cellpose on 10 tissuenet images.
-Different prompts i.e., points, bounding boxes and both were also used to perform comparisons.
+1. segmentation_comparison.ipynb : This notebook is comparing segmentation performance of SAM when given prompts (points and bounding boxes) from Mesmer, StarDist and Cellpose on 10 tissuenet images.
-2. MedSam.ipynb : This notebook is testing a different implementation of SAM - [MedSAM](https://github.com/bowang-lab/MedSAM) on tissuenet images using prompts generated with Mesmer.
+2. MedSam.ipynb : This notebook is testing a different implementation of SAM - [MedSAM](https://github.com/bowang-lab/MedSAM) on a tissuenet image using prompts generated with Mesmer.
-3. difficult_tissue_test.ipynb : This notebook is testing Mesmer with SAM using both prompts on the HTAN CRC CyCIF data.
-We sampled a small difficult region with closely packes cells to evaluate SAM's performance qualitatively showing how the MESMER mask is improved by SAM implementation.
+3. difficult_tissue_test.ipynb : This notebook is testing SAM with Mesmer-generated prompts on the HTAN CRC CyCIF data.
+We sampled a small, typically difficult-to-segment region with closely packes cells to evaluate SAM's performance qualitatively, showing how the MESMER mask is changed by SAM.
 4.
 ## Results